CopernicaMarketingSoftware/Documentation/Publisher/en/prevent-database-corruption.md

 could be gathering irrelevant, or even incorrect data.

-To illustrate the issues this can lead to: according to research from Dun & Bradstreet, in an average database 60 per cent of the files is corrupted.
+To illustrate the issues this can lead to: according to research from Dun & Bradstreet, in an average database 60 percent of the files is corrupted.
 A nightmare for anyone who works in database marketing.
 A lot of companies even turned out to have 35 percent less customers than they thought.